LaiaMartinezMotis/Bullet3D/README.md

 Driving School Simulator created by Laia Martinez Motis and Alex Moralers Garcia, two students of CITM Terrassa (Barcelona, Spain).

+## Gameplay Description

+The player has to complete the whole path getting all the points and avoiding the obstacles.
+The player wins points hitting the balls.
+The player loses points crashing the walls and exceeding the maximum velocity (100 km/h).
+He/She has to end the route within 75 seconds.

+## Win/Lose condition
+The player wins when he/she complete the route.
+He/She loses when it can't complete the path in the expected time.

 ## Installation
 > __Unzip the release folder and execute the .exe file__